mconcas/release-validation/mc/README.md

 The following JDL variables are interpreted only by `jdl2makeflow` and will be ignored by AliEn.

-* `SourceEnvScript`: path to an environment script to be sourced in order to load the required packages.
-If this script is defined, it will be automatically loaded by each job, and `Packages` will be ignored.
+* `EnvironmentCommand`: command to run in order to set the packages environment.
+  If defined, it will be automatically ran before each job (_i.e._ no need to load the environment separately before running Makeflow), and `Packages` will be ignored.
 This is useful for local development when one wants to test changes with a local AliRoot build.
-If `SourceEnvScript` is specified, CVMFS is not required for packages.
+If `EnvironmentCommand` is specified, we can run without CVMFS.
 * `ExtraVariables`: same as `JDLVariables`, but the variables listed (which must be defined in the JDL) will be exported in the job environment as-is, with their name not manipulated.
 So, the variable `ArbitraryVar` will be exported